Svalbard

 Cheers!

 Now, let’s talk alcohol.
 Any drink “on the rocks” just has more swag when the ice is cut from an iceberg floating by.
 Or how about a cold beer?
 Svalbard Brewery is the northernmost brewery in the world, with a good selection, including a line aged on bourbon oak barrels in former coal mines.
 Fun fact: due to the restrictions and rules at Svalbard, buying beer and other alcohol is allowed at one place only (except bars and hotels).
-It’s a monopoly situation, thus the name Nordpolet, that translates The North (mono) Pole.
+It’s a monopoly situation, thus the name Nordpolet, that translates to The North (mono) Pole.

 Another peculiar situation is that of the Texas Bar.
 It’s been around since the 1920’—and it’s not really a bar.
 It’s a tiny simple hunters hut almost impossible to reach by skis, located at the north end of Spitsbergen.
 Since forever, alcohol has been left there by visitors.
 So, if you ever get there, you may drink whatever you’ll find at no cost, but be a gentleman or lady about it, and bring a bottle or two so the stock increases and this mythical bar is being kept alive.